e-scott/react-scrapper/README.md

 # react-scrapper

-This is a scrapper project that scrapes the site http://reactkungfu.com
+This is a scrapper project that scrapes the site http://reactkungfu.com This project is also deployed in heroku at: https://ej-reactscrapper.herokuapp.com/

 To get the scrape, you will need to use the /scrape in the url.